 A lot of owners will include a dust bath in the playpen so they can multitask and get dust bathing out of the way.
 Oftentimes, your chinchilla will go between running around the playpen and dust bathing.

 In terms of toys, you have the option of extra pumice stones, willow balls, bamboo finger traps, and kiln-dried pine toys.
 It’s important to buy any toys from reputable shops so nothing that your chinchilla is playing with can hurt them.

 Besides toys, you can also put things like fiddlestick houses, huts, and hideaways for your chinchilla to climb on and through.

 Perhaps many chins favorites, you can add treats into their play area!
 You can look at our blog about safe chinchilla treats to know what’s best to give your chinchillas love, but slipping a handful of chinchilla treats into your chin’s play area can be a nice way to treat your chin.

-While you cannot take your pet chinchillas outside, you can find other ways to have a close relationship with them and ensure they are getting the right kind of care and exercise.
+While you cannot let your pet chinchillas go outside, you can find other ways to have a close relationship with them and ensure they are getting the right kind of care and exercise.